Siemens-Healthineers/K2s/docs/user-guide/proxy-configuration.md

 ### Show proxy details

-Display the proxy URI together with all configured proxy overrides.
+Display the proxy URI together with the overrides stored in the proxy configuration.

 ```console
 k2s system proxy show